Gigaspaces/xap-docs/site-hugo/content/sbp/grafana-influxdb-ie-kubernetes.markdown

 To install InfluxDB on your local machine:

-1. Download the software from {{%exurl "here""https://influxdb.com/download/index.html"%}}.
+1. Download the software from {{%exurl "here""https://portal.influxdata.com/downloads/"%}}.
 1. Follow the {{%exurl "installation instructions""https://influxdb.com/docs/v0.9/introduction/installation.html"%}}.
+1. Make sure that the InfluxDB database service is not running locally (the actual database will be located in the Kubernetes installation).

 To install and configure InfluxDB in Kubernetes: